jaykumar16/Brats_MBP_Course/README.md

 ```
 ./test.py
 ```
+The final trained models are provided in a folder Unet_final and Unetpp_final.

 To calculate the HD and DICE of the test dataset use matlab, ``` Unet_UnetP_Analysis.m ``` To visualize the contours of the brain, ``` VisualizeSegmenrationContour.m ```